omab/django-social-auth/doc/backends/openid.rst

 providers are supported by default, others are supported by POST method providing endpoint URL.

-OpenId_ backends can store extra data in UserSocialAuth.extra_data field by defining a set of values names to retrieve from any of the used schemas, pettributeExchange and SimpleRegistration.
+OpenId_ backends can store extra data in ``UserSocialAuth.extra_data`` field by defining a set of values names to retrieve from any of the used schemas, AttributeExchange and SimpleRegistration.
 As their keywords differ we need two settings.

 Settings is per backend, so we have two possible values for each one.
 Name